Home Music Recording Studio - HOME

 Top level - Controls / Mid Level - Inputs / Bottom Level - (Tiny) Power Amp

 A look inside the Vonyx (Skytec) SPJ-1000AD Active Speaker is quite revealing.
-While it is very pleasing to see that they have used a toroidal power transformer (generally an indication of a better/higher quality amplifier), I'm reasonably confident that this is primarily to minimise size and weight (lower profile).
+While it is very pleasing to see that they have used a toroidal power transformer (generally an indication of a better/higher quality amplifier), I'm reasonably confident that this is primarily to minimise size and weight (it is lower profile).
 The speakers and power amp are singularly underwhelming.
-Also there is virtually no acoustic padding inside the box, probably at least in part due to a lack of space.
+Also there is virtually no acoustic padding inside the box, probably at least in part due to a severe lack of space.

 Speakers (6/10):